r3vSh3ll/write-ups/VulnNet-Roasted.md

 ## Privilege Escalation

-Checked groups and realised user a-whitehat belongs to domain admins group, this will enable us dump hashes from SAM database using secretsdump.py from impacket
+Checked groups and realised user a-whitehat belong to the domain admins group, this will enable us dump hashes from SAM database using secretsdump.py from impacket

 ![image](https://user-images.githubusercontent.com/68066436/118693532-21ee8c80-b7d9-11eb-9b2d-195be8421d32.png)